-The Dental Assisting program provides adult and high school students with the opportunity to obtain a Bridgerland Technical College Certificate and gain employment in the dental industry.
+Dental Assisting provides students with the opportunity to obtain a Bridgerland Technical College certificate.
 Highly skilled instructors train students in the knowledge and hands-on skills needed to assist dentists in the delivery of quality oral health care.
 Students learn to chart; pass instruments; position patients; expose, process, and mount radiographs; pour models; mix dental materials; and assist with general dental procedures.
 This program aligns with the College’s mission to educate both secondary and post-secondary students while providing the delivery of competency-based, employer-guided education to dental assisting students in the Bear River Region.